bfeinsilver/ginseng/README.md

 ![Relationship Diagram](https://github.com/bfeinsilver/ginseng/blob/master/relationship-diagram.png)

 # Example – Chloroplast Genomes
-In this example, we want to classify all complete chloroplast genome sequences in the NCBI Nucleotide database.
+In this example, we show how to classify all complete chloroplast genome sequences in the NCBI Nucleotide database.
+## Setting Up and Running The Pipeline
 We begin by constructing the following query statement:
 ```sql
 chloroplast[Filter]
 AND plants[Filter]